 Roots, the build-up of grease, waste and other debris can all block drains.
 A high-pressure water jetting service is an effective way to remove and clear obstructions to the drainage system.
 A rotary mechanical drain clearing service can also descale corroded cast iron drains and stack pipes to remove stubborn obstructions in drains.

 How can we help?

 At Drain Doctor, we use the latest technology to provide the best drainage service available throughout East Anglia.
-Please contact Drain Doctor on 01514 718775 to arrange a visit from your local technician.
+Please contact Drain Doctor to arrange a visit from your local technician.